EarthScope/ringserver/doc/ringserver.md

 <p >Transfer logs can optionally be written to track the transmission and reception of data packets to and from the server.
 This tracking is stream-based and identifies the number of packet bytes of each unique stream transferred to or from each client connection.</p>

 <p >The server supports streaming data with multiple protocols: SeedLink, DataLink, HTTP with WebSocket.
 The server can listen on multiple network ports, and each port can be configured to support any combination of the protocols.
-Ports configured for TLS encryption must be configured for a single protocol.
 See <b>Multi-protocol support</b> for more information.</p>

 <p >The server also has limited support for simple HTTP requests.
 When support is enabled, server status, stream lists and other details can be accessed with simple HTTP requests.
 See <b>HTTP Support</b> for more details.</p>